 The only way to get to Cumberland Island is by boat, and your options are the passenger ferry or a private boat.
 It’s highly recommended to make your reservations for the passenger ferry in advance.
 The ferry leaves from the town of St. Mary’s.

 The ferry takes about 45 minutes.
-The ferry is two levels and has both indoor and outdoor seating.
+The boat is two levels and has both indoor and outdoor seating.
 I was kind of amazed by how many people they could fit on it.

 When to Visit Cumberland Island